The quality of the scientific programme depends on your submissions and we thank you for choosing this conference to present your work.

-Standalone oral presentations are typically 10 to 20 minutes long.
+Standalone oral presentations are typically 25 minutes long.

 Posters allow contributors to present very recent or small-scale work.
 This helps to keep the conference programme responsive to emerging issues and developments.
 Posters may include pilot studies or examples of practical application.
 Further information regarding the dimensions of the poster boards and suggestions of how to display poster material will be supplied to presenters who have their posters accepted.
 We reserve the right to ask some individuals who have applied to give an oral presentation, to instead present their work as a poster.

 Workshops allow contributors to use an interactive format to help participants improve their skills, knowledge or understanding in a particular topic area relevant to clinical practice.
 They may include group exercises or discussions.